al3xandr3/al3xandr3.github.io/_posts/2017-10-21-regular-business-reporting.md

 ![Regular reporting proof](https://drive.google.com/uc?id=0B3ypY27pPCJyTjU4NzZWbDlOOGc)

 > *Seasonality Charts like https://research.fb.com/prophet-forecasting-at-scale/   tells us expected seasonality over a year/month/week upfront, thus is very straightforward to tell what seasonality effect is coming up next.

+One thing that is missing from above is: "Were there significant Marketing campaigns that might create a spike in influx of users ?"

 ## What to Report